brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 **Hunting Ground** : The hex might be home to one or more kinds of flying predators (typically dragons and sphinxes), poisonous monsters capable of tracking wounded prey over long distances, or subterranean creatures that use burrowing and similar tactics to make ambush attacks.
 The desert might also be home to nomadic raiders, genies, or elementals of a type fitting the desert's environment.
 The chance of random encounters within these deserts increases by 10%.

-**Resource** : This hex might contain valuable ore, water (such as an oasis), or a rare but useful plant (such as a cactus used for medicine or exotic beverages.
+**Resource** : This hex might contain valuable ore, water (such as an oasis), or a rare but useful plant (such as a cactus used for medicine or exotic beverages).

 **Secret** : A secret desert hex might have shifting sand dunes, acrid winds, poisonous terrain, elemental portals, or some other strange feature that hides its secrets.